Diltiazem (By mouth)

 - It is best to take this medicine on an empty stomach.

-- Swallow the long-acting capsule, 24-hour capsule, 12-hour capsule, or long-acting tablet whole.
-Do not crush, break, chew, or open it.
+- Swallow this medicine whole.
+Do not crush, break, chew, or open the capsule or tablet.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.